ONordander/pgvet/README.md

 **Solution**:

 1. Update the application code to no longer use the table
-1. Ignore the violation by adding a nolint directive: `-- pgcheck_nolint:drop-table`
+1. Ignore the violation by adding a nolint directive: `-- pgvet_nolint:drop-table`

 ***